Avoid the pitfalls when looking to cohabit rather than marry

 It is best to seek legal advice from a specialist family lawyer when looking to draft such an agreement so all issues are covered and to ensure that the said document carries heavyweight.

-2-Property Rights for couple with cohabitation agreement
+2-Property Rights for couples with cohabitation agreement

 The basic principles governing property rights in the case of cohabiting couples is governed by trust and property law, rather than family law.